linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 8- Markets, Meltdowns, and Arbitrage/Class Note 13 The LTCM Meltdown.md

 ---
 aliases:
-- Example_Alias_Class Note 13 The LTCM Meltdown
+- Example_Alias_Class Note 13 The [[Class Note 13 The LTCM Meltdown|LTCM]] Meltdown
-- Alias_95_Class Note 13 The LTCM Meltdown.md
+- Alias_95_Class Note 13 The [[Class Note 13 The LTCM Meltdown|LTCM]] Meltdown.md
 tags:
 - tag_example
 - example_tag
-title: Class Note 13 The LTCM Meltdown
+title: Class Note 13 The [[Class Note 13 The LTCM Meltdown|LTCM]] Meltdown
 ---
 # Class Note 13 The LTCM Meltdown

 ## I.Introduction

-To understand Long Term Capital Management's (LTCM) meltdown,  note that they were taking liquidity risk in two ways.
+To understand Long Term Capital Management's ([[Class Note 13 The LTCM Meltdown|LTCM]]) meltdown,  note that they were taking liquidity risk in two ways.
 First,  they were long less liquid assets and short more liquid assets that provided almost the same cash flows.
 For example,  they were long the 29.5 year off the run treasury and short the 30 year on the run treasury bond.Second,  they took large margined positions.
 They were subject to the liquidity risk of a margin call where they would be forced to close out the position.If they faced liquidation losses from unwinding positions,  and if their capital was sufficiently impaired to make losses to lenders possible,  they could have a "run" as lenders foreclose in anticipation of other lenders foreclosing

 Whenever there is a limit toliquidity creation,  illiquid assets will need to offer higher expected returns than more liquid assets.
 Institutions like banks can be set up to partially arbitrage away this price of illiquidity.
-The arbitrage between the more and less liquid assets is a significant part of the LTCM strategy.They specialize in near arbitrage between assets for which it was hard to see that their only difference is liquidity (although this is not their stated goal,  it is my interpretation).
-LTCM has a comparative advantage in making these bets.They have the quantitative and creative skills to value the assets (probably the best such skills in the world).
+The arbitrage between the more and less liquid assets is a significant part of the [[Class Note 13 The LTCM Meltdown|LTCM]] strategy.They specialize in near arbitrage between assets for which it was hard to see that their only difference is liquidity (although this is not their stated goal,  it is my interpretation). [[Class Note 13 The LTCM Meltdown|LTCM]] has a comparative advantage in making these bets.They have the quantitative and creative skills to value the assets (probably the best such skills in the world).
 And because they lock in investors for a long term,  it seemed unlikely that they would need to liquidate early

 Their losses got so large that they faced problems with margin calls rather than investor withdrawals.
 Thus,  they lost their long horizon.
 Second,  during the period of panic after the Russian default,  the significance of liquidity on asset prices increased.
 The Russian default revealed information that the International Monetary Fund (the closest thing to an international lender of last resort) would not bail out a country that did not live up to its promises,  even if this might damage the stability of world financial markets.
 Investors gravitated toward more liquid assets,  depressing the price of illiquid assets. relative to liquid.
 This caused the correlation between their positions to increase beyond.

-what had existed in the previous data they had used to estimate the value at riskin their positions.
+what had existed in the previous data they had used to estimate the value at risk in their positions.

-All of this we can easily understand in the Diamond-Dybvigbank run model.It shows that it pays to try to earn theliquidity premium,  but that you are exposed to the risk that you might melt down.That model does not stress that some liquidity bets are hard to see and require special asset pricing skills to identify.In addition,  there is more that we can learn by focusing in general on the risk of taking long-term arbitrage-like positions.
+All of this we can easily understand in the Diamond-Dybvig bank run model.It shows that it pays to try to earn the liquidity premium,  but that you are exposed to the risk that you might melt down.That model does not stress that some liquidity bets are hard to see and require special asset pricing skills to identify.In addition,  there is more that we can learn by focusing in general on the risk of taking long-term arbitrage-like positions.

 The goal of this class note is to understand the risks in taking positions that are very similar to riskless arbitrage opportunities.I want to both simplify and extend the ideas in the Shleifer-Vishny paper in the packet,  "The Limits to Arbitrage."
 Read the words in that paper.You can use the math in this note if you do not want to invest in the math in their model